fingerprintjs/fingerprintjs-pro-react/README.md

 - Set `apiKey` to your Fingerprint [Public API Key](https://dashboard.fingerprint.com/api-keys).
 - Set `region` if you have chosen a non-global [region](https://dev.fingerprint.com/docs/regions) during registration.
 - Set `endpoint` and `scriptUrlPattern` if you are using [one of our proxy integrations to increase accuracy](https://dev.fingerprint.com/docs/protecting-the-javascript-agent-from-adblockers) and effectiveness of visitor identification.
+- You can use all the [load options](https://dev.fingerprint.com/reference/load-function#load-options) available in the JavaScript agent `load` function.

 ```jsx
 // src/index.js